emma-sax4/emmasax4.info/_posts/skimp-and-splurge/2019-11-12-three-years-later.md

 > **SKIMP: buying a couch right when I move out**.
 The truth is, when you first move out, there are some things you need.
 Some pots and pans, and a shower curtain fall under that list.
 There are also some things you don’t need right away.
 A couch and a TV are in that list.
 Couches are expensive.
 Besides the bed/mattress and the dining table/chairs, it’ll be in the top 5 most expensive things you’ll buy for quite a while (at least in terms of furniture).
 Therefore, skip the couch.
 If you’re a college student, you’re probably used to lying on your bed watching cute animal videos anyway, so you’ll do just fine without a couch if you wait a couple months.

 When I first moved out, I did buy a couch.
 But hold on before you go judging me.
-I used some money given to me by my aunt who had recently past.
+I used some money given to me by my aunt who had recently past away.
 If I was buying all of my furniture out of my own pocket, I would've skipped out on the couch.
 But, since my aunt past away earlier in the summer, she had left me and my sister a small amount of money.
 I decided to use that to furnish my new apartment, which my aunt would never see.
 I'm sure she's proud of the fact that my furniture was all the proper color scheme to match the apartment.
 I've moved a couple more times since, but every piece of furniture I bought transferred to the new apartments nicely.

 And, it turns out that when you don't have any pets to chew up your cushions, your Ikea furniture can actually last a long time!